 A native of New York City, Gerri found her own small-town haven in Florida many years ago.
 She lives with her husband, spoils her cats, keeps tabs on a far-flung extended family, and gets out into the garden when possible, although the plants question her dedication.

-Gerri has a B.A. in English from Stetson University, where she has a day job in social media.
+Gerri has a B.A. in English from Stetson University, which she earned in midlife while working in the university's marketing department.
 She also has an associate's degree in Communications from Fashion Institute of Technology.
 A former journalist who favored local history over local government, she edited The Parce Letters: Voices from the Past, a collection of primary sources on Florida pioneers.